AVEVA/OMF-Docs/docs/Span_Data.rst

 Spans
 ^^^^^
 Spans are used to send data representing a time frame.
-Span Types must contain starttime and endtime timestamp attributes.
+Span Types must contain ``starttime`` and ``endtime`` attributes with timestamp values.